Brought to a close in 2021, ETI's programme supported thousands of women millworkers in Tamil Nadu.

 1.02 million - The number of workers employed in Tamil Nadu’s garment sector.

-Why we and our members set up the Tamil Nadu working group
+Why we set up the Tamil Nadu working group

 In 2012, ETI set up the Tamil Nadu Multi-Stakeholder (TNMS) working group to help introduce ethical recruitment and employment practices.